Legislative Affairs

 Locally, TCPUD participates in partnerships that work collaboratively to pursue legislative action and funding mechanisms that promote mutual goals with the Tahoe Basin.
 The goals include advancing initiatives that support water infrastructure, recreation, transportation, housing, and restoration.
 These partnerships include the California Tahoe Alliance, the Lake Tahoe Water for Fire Suppression Partnership, and the Climate Transformation Alliance.

-H.R.
-9760 (Huffman) Community Protection and Wildfire Resilience Act – This bill was introduced on September 23, 2024, to establish a community protection and wildfire resilience grant program, providing grants up to $250,000 for development of Community Protection and Wildfire Resilience Plan (CPWRP) and up to $10,000,000 to implement the CPWRP.
-This bill is meant to further the Community Wildfire Defense Grant (CWDG) program which expires in 2026.
+This bill was introduced on January 21, 2025, to establish a community protection and wildfire resilience grant program, providing grants up to $250,000 for development of Community Protection and Wildfire Resilience Plan (CPWRP) and up to $10,000,000 to implement the CPWRP.
+This bill would provide an authorization of $1B to carry out the program for each fiscal year 2025-2029.
+District staff and partners are tracking this bill for possible expansion to include water infrastructure for fire suppression projects.

 Legislative and Advocacy Partnerships